RumeelHussainbnb/CoreDAODocs/docs/stake-and-delegate/delegators.md

 ---

 ## Overview of Delegation
-In the context of the Core DAO ecosystem, delegation is a fundamental mechanism that allows CORE token holders to participate actively in the network's security and governance without being validators themselves.
-This process involves CORE token holders entrusting their voting and operational power to validators, who then use these delegated resources to participate in the network's consensus process and governance decisions.
+In the context of the Core DAO ecosystem, delegation is a fundamental mechanism that allows BTC miners and BTC and CORE token holders to participate actively in the network's security and governance without being validators themselves.
+This process involves the delegators entrusting their voting and operational power to validators, who then use the delegated resources (BTC hash power, BTC, and CORE) to participate in the network's consensus process and governance decisions.

 ## Types of Delegation in Core DAO